By Barbara Waxman, founder, Middlescence and advocate for aging

 3. Become an advocate to end ageism

-One of the painful legacies and also one of the gifts of COVID-19 maybe that unvarnished social biases—including ageism–are finally being recognized and addressed.
-When we re-emerge, let’s do so with a renewed understanding that the aging members of our society have wisdom, strength, and vitality, traits that can benefit all of us–if we honor them.
+One of the painful legacies and also one of the gifts of COVID may be that unvarnished social biases—including ageism–are finally being recognized and addressed.
+Let’s move forward with a renewed understanding that the aging members of our society have wisdom, strength, and vitality, traits that can benefit all of us–if we honor them.

 You may also like: The Current Moment: What’s Ageism Got To Do With It?